BartekMazurek/angular-projects/stocks/README.md

 ![Stocks API image](http://bartekblog.prv.pl/stocks-api-preview.png)

 Simple stock API project that allows you to download stock prices from Yahoo Finance API in realtime.
+You can add new stock in input field or remove existing one by clicking "remove" button.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.8.